 “Like what?” snapped Henley crossly, ignoring Chakotay’s attempts to calm her.

 “I’m not sure, as they wouldn’t say, but I could tell it upset them both considerably,” he paused and took a deep breath.
 “Even I felt something a deep sense of……” his eyes turning to Chakotay and then Alyxx his demeanour unsure and confused.

-“Loss, anger,” she said quietly, her hand smoothing over where her symbiont – Darkka resided within her.
+“Loss, anger,” she said quietly, her hand smoothing over where her symbiont – Darkka – had once resided within her.
 The Cardassian/Bajoran male just nodded sadly.
 “Tatiana, the medical staff will need to do a full medical evaluation of all those crew members that have telepathic/empathic heritage, but especially those of duel/mixed races,” she ordered.